MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-ifftfunction.md

 ## Arguments

 * *fft_real*: Dynamic array of numeric values representing the real component of the series to transform.
 * *fft_imaginary*: A similar dynamic array representing the imaginary component of the series.
-This parameter is optional and should be  specified only in case the input series contains complex numbers
+This parameter is optional and should be specified only if the input series contains complex numbers.

 ## Returns